 |Salary:||£35,333 to £42,155 per annum (Grade 6)|

-This full time post (35 hours per week) is available from March 2023 and is currently fixed term until February 2027.
+This post is full time (35 hours per week), available from 1st April 2023 and is fixed term until 31st March 2025.

 Type / Role: